Ethel Lawrence: Mount Laurel II

-Fair Housing Act & the Council on Affordable Housing
+Fair Housing Act and Council on Affordable Housing

-As a result of many disputes, and under pressure from municipalities that objected to the Mount Laurel rulings, the New Jersey Legislature passed the Fair Housing Act of 1985.
+As a result of many disputes and under pressure from municipalities that objected to the Mount Laurel rulings, the New Jersey Legislature passed the Fair Housing Act of 1985.
 The Act created a Council on Affordable Housing and an administrative process for setting local housing goals.

-This compromise piece of legislation was met with annoyance by both sides.
-From the beginning, the Council recalled the state's affordable housing need, reducing it from the 277,808 reached by the court to 145,707.
-The council also allowed municipalities to reduce their quotas even further by crediting them for subsidized apartments built since 1980 and for environmentally sensitive land considered unbuildable.
+The compromise piece of legislation was met with annoyance by both sides.
+The Council recalled the state's affordable housing need by reducing it from the 277,808 reached by the court to 145,707.
+The Council also allowed municipalities to reduce their quotas even further by crediting them for subsidized apartments built since 1980 and for environmentally sensitive land that was considered unbuildable.
 They also could count renovated houses and accessory apartments tucked in basements and garages towards their totals.
-The most controversial act set by the Council allowed municipalities to reduce their housing obligations by up to one-half by making a one-time payment to another municipality (usually poor and urban) that agreed to accept their housing obligation.
+The most controversial act set by the Council allowed municipalities to reduce their housing obligations by up to one half by making a one-time payment to another municipality (usually poor and urban) that agreed to accept their housing obligation.

 Mount Laurel III

-Despite Mount Laurel I, II, the Fair Housing Act, and the Council on Affordable Housing, the law and its provisions continued to be challenged in court, with talk in the legislature of denying Chief Justice Wilentz's (the Judge responsible for the ruling of Mount Laurel II) permanent nomination to the Supreme Court of the United States.
+Despite Mount Laurel I and II, the Fair Housing Act, and the Council on Affordable Housing, the law and its provisions continued to be challenged in court, with talk in the legislature of denying the permanent nomination of Chief Justice Wilentz, the judge responsible for the ruling of Mount Laurel II, to the Supreme Court of the United States.
 In February 1986, the State Supreme Court issued another decision, now referred to as Mount Laurel III, which unanimously upheld the law as constitutional and consistent with Mount Laurel I and II.